 While there is still considerable hard work to do, we support the framework for a JCPOA for the following reasons:

-- The sanctions regime has worked.
-The IMF estimates that Iran needs global oil prices of over $130 per barrel in order to balance its 2015 budget, prompting Iran to leverage its hawkish influence at OPEC for higher prices.
-The effect of sanctions on Iran’s economy are vast and wide ranging, contributing to runaway inflation of over 40%, an unemployment rate spiking over 14%, and a persistent budget deficit.
-These compounded problems mean Iran has more of a need for a negotiated deal than the P5+1.
-But the price of oil will not remain low forever.
+- The IMF estimates that Iran needs global oil prices of over $130 per barrel in order to balance its 2015 budget, prompting Iran to leverage its hawkish influence at OPEC for higher prices.
+The effect of sanctions on Iran’s economy was vast and wide-ranging, contributing to runaway inflation of over 40%, an unemployment rate spiking over 14%, and a persistent budget deficit.
+These compounded problems meant Iran had more of a need for a negotiated deal than the P5+1.

-We agree with Secretary Moniz, a scientist and nuclear expert that “America’s leading nuclear experts at the Department of Energy and its national labs and sites were involved throughout these negotiations, evaluating and developing technical proposals to help define negotiating positions in support of the US delegation.
+We agree with former U.S. Secretary of Energy Ernest Moniz, a scientist and nuclear expert, who at the time stated, “America’s leading nuclear experts at the Department of Energy and its national labs and sites were involved throughout these negotiations, evaluating and developing technical proposals to help define negotiating positions in support of the U.S. delegation.
 As a result, I’m pleased to say that we are very confident in the technical underpinnings of this arrangement.”

-As such the planned agreement to curtail Iran’s nuclear program will be both effective and verifiable, and will strengthen both U.S. national interests and the defense of our allies.
-While the success of the JCPOA does not depend on a change in Iran’s intentions or ideological outlook, we cannot discount the possibility that it will make Iran less bellicose, and open up a new chapter in U.S.-Iran relations.
+The agreement to curtail Iran’s nuclear program was and will continue to be both effective and verifiable.
+It strengthened both U.S. national interests and the defense of our allies.
+The success of the JCPOA never depended on a change in Iran’s intentions or ideological outlook, and the U.S. should be mindful of what it is most critical to achieving in terms of the threats Iran poses.

-Read ASP’s top ten facts regarding the parameters for the Iran Nuclear Agreement here.
+Read ASP’s top ten facts regarding the parameters for the JCPOA here.

 White House Fact Sheet on Parameters for a Joint Comprehensive Plan of Action (JCPOA) regarding the Islamic Republic of Iran’s Nuclear Program